Wednesday, May 24, 2023

 Another letter from Mak in July, 1944 tells about the schedule at Camp Shelby and meeting boys who are from Hawai'i.
 He asks Mari to have Father write to him.
 A third letter mentions his friend Kazuo (Kaz) who is from Hawai'i and how the Hawaiian Buddhaheads and the Mainland Kotonks are at odds with one another.
 But when Kaz learns that Mak's family is in a prison camp, he is proud that Mak enlisted.
 A fourth letter from Mak reveals that he's put in to be an army mechanic while his friend Whitey Kurasaki has been made a unit leader.

 Back in Manzanar, Mari meets Eunice who praises her artwork and invites Mari to join her art class at the camp.
 But during her first art class, Mari cuts her finger with a razor blade while sharpening her pencil and her father refuses to allow her to return to the class.
 After Oba-chan Yuki dies in her sleep, Mari falls ill with pneumonia.
-As she begins to recover, Mari learns that Eunice and her family leave the camp after obtaining a waiver to move to Chicago, and that baby Keiko and the other orphans have been adopted out.
+As she begins to recover, Mari learns that Eunice and her family have left the camp after obtaining a waiver to move to Chicago, and that baby Keiko and the other orphans have been adopted out.

 As the war drags on, Mari struggles to recover from pneumonia and she becomes emotionally distraught.
 Mari is worried and sad.
 After becoming delusional in the old camouflage factory, Mari is hospitalized with a serious fever.
 As the U.S. government no longer sees the Japanese as a serious threat and more people leave Manzanar, Mari's parents argue about where to move after the war, with Father wanting to return to their hometown and Mama wanting to move East where they will be accepted.